mbabineau/mbabineau.github.com/_posts/2014-03-26-building-docker-capable-machine-images.markdown

 Typical build times are ~5-15min, but this could be improved by using a newer release of Ubuntu.
 (Docker requires a newer kernel than is shipped with Ubuntu 12.04).
 Cross-region copy times are quick, typically under a minute.

-With your new AMI, you should now be able to provision new Docker hosts in just a minute or two.
+With your new AMI, you should now be able to provision Docker hosts in just a minute or two.